Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 ```

 ## `/v2/exchange/quote`
-Returns both the relative price for a trade as well as the call data used to sumbit a transaction for a trade.
+Returns both the relative price for a trade as well as the call data used to submit a transaction for a trade.
 Should only be called when a trade is ready to be submitted.

 ### Path
 `/v2/exchange/quote`